top of page

 • Streamside buffers function as a “water treatment plant,” absorbing nutrients and other pollutants before they reach streams.

-• Trees and plants shade the stream, cooling water temperatures for salmon.
+• Trees and other vegetation shade the stream and cool water temperatures for salmon.

-• Wetland Restoration: Planting native wetland vegetation, including establishment of an upland buffer.
+Planting native wetland vegetation, including upland buffers.
 Criteria for eligible restoration practices varies depending on whether the site is within or outside of the 100-year floodplain area.
 This practice is eligible on cropland.

 bottom of page